 It is good practice to consider the elements below when defining an efficient spatial disaggregation project.

 Use key category analysis (see Chapter 2, Key category analysis and methodological choice) to identify the most important sources and give the most time to these.
+If limited resources are available, this key category analysis can also be conducted at the level of Gridded Nomenclature For Reporting (GNFR) categories instead of individual Nomenclature For Reporting (NFR) categories for the purpose of spatial emissions mapping.
+However, it is important to evaluate carefully in this case since some GNFR categories (e.g. GNFR I_Offroad) consist of a wide range of activities which each have their specific spatial patterns, such as railways, mobile construction in industries/construction, in agriculture/forestry/fishing and recreational boats.

 Make use of GIS tools and skills to improve the usefulness of available data.
 This will mean understanding the general types of spatial features and possibly bringing in skills from outside the existing inventory team for the production/manipulation of spatial datasets.

 Make use of existing spatial datasets and carefully consider the merits versus costs of extensive new surveying or data processing to derive new spatial datasets.
-It is often more important to generate a timely dataset based on less accurate data than a perfect dataset that means reporting deadlines are missed or all resources are consumed.
+It may be more important to generate a timely dataset based on less accurate data than a perfect dataset that means reporting deadlines are missed or all resources are consumed.

 Select the proxy data that is judged to most closely represent the spatial emissions patterns and intensity, e.g. for combustion sources, proxy spatial datasets that most closely match the spatial patterns of fuel consumed by type should be chosen.
+The guidance in this chapter will provide a first starting point to define such proxies, but also documentation for spatial emissions mapping from other countries as well as other spatially explicit inventories may be used.

+Describe the proxy data and report on the methodologies used to spatially disaggregate emissions in the IIR.
+With the information provided, the reader of the documentation should be able to understand the methodology in detail and even reproduce the gridded emissions.
+For the documentation, a specific chapter is dedicated to spatial disaggregation of emissions in the recommended structure of the IIR.

-Proxy spatial datasets that are complete (cover the whole national area) should be preferred.
+Choose proxy spatial datasets that are complete (cover the whole national area).
+If substantial gaps are identified these should be gap filled or another proxy should be selected.

-If new data are not available each year, then continue to use the previous years’ spatial data until a new dataset is available.
-This is to guarantee consistency.
+If new data are not available each year, then continue to use the previous years’ spatial data until a new dataset is available to ensure consistency in the spatially distributed emissions.

-When updating a spatial inventory it is often not possible to update all the spatial datasets every year (for economic reasons).
+When updating a spatial inventory, it is often not possible to update all the spatial datasets every year (for economic reasons).
 A data acquisition plan (DAP) can describe which proxy data is updated with which frequency, depending on its importance, costs and variation in time.

 Issues relating to non-disclosure may be encountered (at a sectoral or spatial level) that may impose barriers to acquiring data (e.g. population, agriculture, employment data).
-As only highly aggregated output data is needed for reporting, signing of non-disclosure or confidentiality agreements or asking the data supplier to derive aggregated datasets may improve the accessibility of this data.
-It is important that issues relating to this are identified and dealt with in consultation with the national statistical authority.
+As only highly aggregated output data (GNFR level and by grid cell) is needed for reporting, signing of non-disclosure or confidentiality agreements or asking the data supplier to derive aggregated datasets may improve the accessibility of this data.
+It is important that issues relating to this are identified and dealt with in consultation with the national statistical authority where relevant.